-The games in casinos are fast-moving, and it would be horrific for players and dealers alike if bills or change of different denominations were used.
+The games in casinos are fast-moving, and it would be horrific for players and dealers alike if bills or coins of different denominations were used.
 The dealer couldn’t quickly collect paper bills and/or distribute them from losers to winners.

-Psychology comes into play when dealing with gamblers and their money.
+Psychology also comes into play when dealing with gamblers and their money.
 By dealing with chips instead of cash, players are psychologically more likely to bet big and not feel as damaged if they lose.

 One can imagine a wager of a purple chip worth $500 as opposed to using a five-hundred-dollar bill or five one-hundred-dollar bills.
 Psychologically it is just easier to part with money when it is in chip form.

-What To Do With Expired Chips
+What To Do With Expired Las Vegas Casino Chips

-There are things you can do with old chips.
-However, that will turn them into nice keepsakes.
+There are things you can do with old chips, however, that will turn them into nice keepsakes.
 For one, holes can be punched through them to create jewelry.

-Casino chips also make cool magnets and poker themed crafts.
+Casino chips also make cool magnets and poker-themed crafts.

-How Are Expired Casino Chips Destroyed
+How Are Expired Casino Chips Destroyed in Las Vegas

 Years ago, when casino chips expired, the owners would dump them anywhere they chose, including in local lakes.

-Today when a casino decides to expire chips, they must submit their plans to do so to the Nevada Gaming Board, telling them the design of the new chips.
+Today when a Nevada casino decides to expire chips, they must submit their plans to do so to the Nevada Gaming Board, telling them the design of the new chips.
 They must fill the board in about any new security features and how the casino will dispose of the old chips.

-Security Features Utilized by Casinos
+Security Features Utilized by Vegas Casinos in Chips

 To protect both patrons and the casinos themselves, security measures have always been put in place by casino owners.
 At one time, it was nearly impossible to tell a real chip from a fake without undergoing testing of the material from which it is made.
 With the revolution of plastic, this became especially difficult.